Vangelis Moras

-Vangelis Moras (Βαγγέλης Μόρας; born 26 August 1981) is a Greek former professional footballer who played as a centre back and currently a manager.
+Evangelos "Vangelis" Moras (Βαγγέλης Μόρας; born 26 August 1981) is a Greek former professional footballer who played as a centre back and currently a manager.

 Club career

 Early years

-Moras started his football Ampelokipoi Larissa and in 1999 he moved to AEL.
-In 2001 he played for Proodeftiki and after one season at the club, they won promotion to the first division in 2002.
+Moras started his football Ampelokipoi Larissa playing as a striker having Marco Van Basten as his idol.
+In 1999, aged 18, along with his Ampelokipoi teammate Kostas Paparizos, he moved to Beta Ethniki side AEL.
+During his 2-year sting with AEL, Moras was converted to a defender after Serbian coach Nebojsa Licanin changed his position.
+In 2001 after AEL relegated to Gamma Ethniki he signed for Proodeftiki helping the club win promotion and return the first division in 2002.

 AEK Athens

 After having impressed in his first season in the first division, Moras was transferred to AEK Athens for €260,000, as a personal choice of the then coach, Dušan Bajević.
 He stayed at the club even at the new effort made by the Demis Nikolaidis administration in 2004 and left in 2007.
 With AEK he also competed in European in the UEFA Champions League group stage in 2003 and 2006, while also played in the Cup final on 10 May 2006 losing to Olympiacos.
 He left the club on in 2007 after his contract was expired.